 Actor Role Position

 Participation Bank It states that it is the It is the highest Shariah

 Association- CSAB but only prepares advisory board in the par-

 PBAT Advisory Board binding decisions and ticipation banking sector.

-1 DAI Advisory Doard standards for participati-
+Thir ravidory board standards for participati-

 on banks.

 Participation Bank Advi- It produces fiqh solutions It is positioned above the

 sory Committee (PBAC) for daily Shariah issues in SCU and below the PBAT

 participation banks.
 Their Advisory Board.

 decisions must comply

 with the decisions and

 standards of the PBAT

 Advisory Board.

 Participation banking It ensures the participa- It is positioned below the

 shariah compliance unit tion bank's compliance PBAC.

 (SCU) with the PBAT Advisory

 Board's and PBAC's

 decisions.

-Participation banking auditing unit t supervises whether articipation banks SCU.
-Schariah.
+Participation banking auditing unit It supervises whether participation banks act by the principles of Shariah.
+It is positioned below the SCU.
 Central Shariah Advisory Board (CSAB) It prepares binding principles and standards for all IFIs.
 Establishing a new CSAB has recently been on the agenda in Türkiye.
 It is the highest Shariah advisory board for IFIs.
 Special Advisory Committees (SAC) They are organizations that produce private fiqh.
 They often provide fiqh solutions to non-participation bank organizations, such as takaful.
 It does not have a directly binding position within the SG system.
 It currently provides services to IFIs other than banks upon application.
 Moreover, if the SCAB is established, its decisions must comply.
 High Council of Religious Affairs (HCRA) It is the highest independent and public authority responsible for providing religious guidance to the public.
 Its decisions are non-binding.
 It is not directly involved in the SG system, but its decisions aim to provide information to the public.